Ohm's Law Calculator

 4

-Ohm's Law is strictly true only for ohmic (linear) materials.
-Diodes, LEDs, and semiconductors do NOT follow V = IR directly.
+Strict Ohm's Law applies only to ohmic (linear) materials — diodes, LEDs, and semiconductors do NOT follow V=IR directly

 5